Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[HuntPlayer](https://www.spigotmc.org/resources/huntplayer.71789/)** - A plugin that reveals some information about another player.
 Towny plot information can be included.
 Good for PVP servers, by LlmDl.

+**[TownyMarket](https://www.spigotmc.org/resources/townymarket-sell-and-buy-towny.71786/)** - A plugin that allows mayors to put their Towns up for sale on their server, by Dzirt.

 ## Plugins using Metadata

 **[Floristics](https://github.com/JayAvery/floristics)** - A plugin that applies natural plant growth to Minecraft